falcosecurity/driverkit/docs/builder.md

 ### 3. Customize GCC version

-Driverkit builder images support multiple gcc versions:

-From **driverkit-builder_buster** image:

-* /usr/bin/gcc-8
-* /usr/bin/gcc-6 (6.3.0)
-* /usr/bin/gcc-5 (5.5.0)
-* /usr/bin/gcc-4.8 (4.8.4)

-From **driverkit-builder_bullseye** image:

-* /usr/bin/gcc-9
-* /usr/bin/gcc-10

-From **driverkit-builder_bookworm** image:

-* /usr/bin/gcc-11
-* /usr/bin/gcc-12
+A builder can enforce a GCC selection algorithm,

-You can dynamically choose the one you prefer, by letting your builder implement the `builder.GCCVersionRequestor` interface.
+by implementing the `builder.GCCVersionRequestor` interface.
-A sane default is provided, selecting it switching on the kernel version.
+A sane default algorithm is provided, that selects a GCC version based on the kernel version.
-Please note that requested gcc version is used to find the correct builder image to be used.
+Please note that requested gcc version is then used to find the correct builder image to be used.

-Moreover, Driverkit builder images support multiple clang versions:

-From **driverkit-builder_buster** image:

-* /usr/bin/clang (clang-7)

-From **driverkit-builder_bullseye** image:

-* /usr/bin/clang (clang-11)

-From **driverkit-builder_bookworm** image:

-* /usr/bin/clang (clang-14)

 Note, however, that there is no mechanism to dynamically choose a clang version,
 because touching it should never be needed.